nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_location_assistance.rst

 Following are the other important library options:

-* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGPS` -  nRF Cloud provides A-GPS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGNSS` -  nRF Cloud provides A-GNSS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_PGPS` -  nRF Cloud provides P-GPS predictions and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_CELL` -  nRF Cloud provides estimated location based on currently attached cell and its neighborhood.
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_CONN_MON_OBJ_SUPPORT` - Enable support for connectivity monitoring utilities.